 (Updated March 2014)

 - Weapons-grade uranium and plutonium surplus to military requirements in the USA and Russia is being made available for use as civil fuel.

 - Weapons-grade uranium is highly enriched, to over 90% U-235 (the fissile isotope).
 Weapons-grade plutonium has over 93% Pu-239 and can be used, like reactor-grade plutonium, in fuel for electricity production.

-- Highly-enriched uranium from weapons stockpiles is displacing some 10,600 tonnes of U3O8 production from mines each year, and meets about 13% of world reactor requirements through to 2013.
+- Highly-enriched uranium from weapons stockpiles has been displacing some 9720 tonnes of U3O8 production from mines each year, and meets about 13% of world reactor requirements through to 2013.

 For more than four decades concern has centred on the possibility that uranium intended for commercial nuclear power might be diverted for use in weapons.
 Today, however, attention is focused on the role of military uranium as a major source of fuel for commercial nuclear power.

 Since 1987 the United States and countries of the former USSR have signed a series of disarmament treaties to reduce the nuclear arsenals by about 80%.

 Nuclear materials declared surplus to military requirements by the USA and Russia are now being converted into fuel for commercial nuclear reactors.
 With the disintegration of the Soviet Union a unique opportunity arose to deploy military weapons material for making electricity.
 A 1993 agreement covered essentially the enrichment component of this material, but left unresolved the question of feed from mines, and a 1999 agreement dealt with what happened to the feed material.